Constantine the Great

 Although Constantine lived much of his life as a pagan, he later became a catechumen, as he began to favour Christianity in 312, finally being baptised by Eusebius of Nicomedia, an Arian bishop.
-He played an influential role in the proclamation of the Edict of Milan in 313, which legalized Christianity in the Roman Empire.
+He played an influential role in the proclamation of the Edict of Milan in 313, which legalised Christianity in the Roman Empire.
 He convoked the First Council of Nicaea in 325, which produced the Christian statement of belief known as the Nicene Creed.
 On his orders, the Church of the Holy Sepulchre was built at the site claimed to be the tomb of Jesus in Jerusalem and was deemed the holiest place in Christendom.
 He has historically been referred to as the "First Christian Emperor" but while he did favour the Christian Church, some modern scholars debate his beliefs and even his comprehension of Christianity.
-(Note: Constantine was not baptised until just before his death.)
-He is venerated as a saint in Eastern Christianity, and he did much to push Christianity towards the mainstream of Roman culture.
+He is venerated as a saint in Eastern Christianity and parts of Western Christianity, and he did much to push Christianity towards the mainstream of Roman culture.

 The age of Constantine marked a distinct epoch in the history of the Roman Empire and a pivotal moment in the evolution from classical antiquity to the Middle Ages.
 He built a new imperial residence in the city of Byzantium, which was officially renamed New Rome, while also taking on the name Constantinople in his honour.
 It subsequently served as the capital of the empire for more than a thousand years—with the Eastern Roman Empire for most of that period commonly referred to retrospectively as the Byzantine Empire in English.
 In leaving the empire to his sons and other members of the Constantinian dynasty, Constantine's immediate political legacy was the replacement of Diocletian's Tetrarchy with the principle of dynastic succession.
 His memory was held in high regard during the lifetime of his children and for centuries after his reign.
 The medieval church held him up as a paragon of virtue, while secular rulers invoked him as a symbol of imperial legitimacy.
 The rediscovery of anti-Constantinian sources in the early Renaissance engendered more critical appraisals of his reign, with modern and contemporary scholarship often seeking to balance the extremes of earlier accounts.